-- Introductory offer of 15,000 bonus points for spending outside a David Jones store within seven days of receiving your card – equates to $100 worth of David Jones Gift Cards.
+- Introductory offer of 30,000 bonus points for spending outside a David Jones store three times within the first month of receiving your Card – equates to $100 worth of David Jones Gift Cards.

-The Woolworths Everyday Money credit card is a loyalty rewards card that has gained great praise since its inception.
+The Woolworths Everyday Money credit card is a loyalty rewards card that has become a bit of a favourite in Australia.
 The idea is that you earn points wherever you shop, but you earn more points for making purchases at Woolworths group stores or partner stores.

 If you have earned sufficient points, every four months you receive a shopping card that can be used in Woolworths group stores.
 Shopping cards are sent out in minimum values of $20, which is the equivalent of accumulating 3,448 points.
 After that, they increase in $5 increments (862 points).
 Any points that do not go towards your shopping card for the previous four months are carried over and count towards your shopping card for the next four month reward period.